How to Find Housing in Aarhus

 As a student coming from a non-EU country, you can apply for housing through AU Housing, which is a student housing administered by Aarhus University and Student Housing Aarhus.

-AU housing offers a 1-year contract in a furnished apartment or dorm room.
-The apartments and dorm rooms are located all over the city.
-Unfortunately, you cannot apply for a certain place.
-You can, however, apply for a specific type.
-The different types of apartments together with a video with pictures can be found here.
+With AU Housing, you can secure a 1-year contract for a furnished apartment or dorm room located all around the city.
+While you can't apply for a specific place, you can apply for a specific type of accommodation.
+Check out their website for an overview of the various apartment types, complete with a video featuring pictures, you can find it here.
 Please, be aware that AU Housing does not have a housing guarantee!

 Find more information on how to find a place to live for non-EU students here!